pipeline-tools/gusty/README.md

 #### Metadata

-A special file name in any directory or subfolder is `METADATA.yml`, which gusty will use to determine
+A special file name in any directory or subfolder is `METADATA.yml`, which gusty will use to determine how to configure that DAG or TaskGroup object.

 Here is an example of a `METADATA.yml` file you might place in a DAG directory: